Last Updated: June 21, 2024

 Together Paul and Nancy have five children and nine grandchildren.

-When in San Francisco, the Pelosis reside in a mansion the Pacific Heights neighborhood of San Francisco that is likely worth $10-20 million.
+When in San Francisco, the Pelosis reside in a mansion in the Pacific Heights neighborhood of San Francisco that is likely worth $10-20 million.
 They also own a vineyard in St. Helena, California, that is valued between $5 million and $25 million.
-In October 2022, an intruder entered her San Francisco home asking for her whereabouts and attacked her husband, Paul, with a hammer.
+In October 2022, an intruder entered her San Francisco home, asking for her whereabouts, and attacked her husband, Paul, with a hammer.
 The suspect, 42-year-old David DePape, was arrested and charged federally with attempting to kidnap Nancy Pelosi and assaulting a relative of a federal official, among six other state charges.

 Is Nancy Pelosi Gavin Newsom's Aunt?

-The short answer is no, Nancy Pelosi is not Gavin Newsom's aunt but there is a bit more to the story.
-As you just read, in 1963 Nancy married Paul Pelosi.
+The short answer is no, Nancy Pelosi is not Gavin Newsom's aunt, but there is a bit more to the story.
+As you just read, in 1963, Nancy married Paul Pelosi.
 Paul has a brother named Ron.
-In 1956 Ron Pelosi married a woman named Barbara Newsom.
-In 1967 Barbara's brother William Newsom welcomed a son named… Gavin into the world.
+In 1956, Ron Pelosi married a woman named Barbara Newsom.
+In 1967, Barbara's brother William Newsom welcomed a son named Gavin into the world.
 Ron and Barbara divorced in 1977.
 So, to put it all together, for the first ten years of Gavin's life, Nancy Pelosi was his aunt's sister-in-law.
-Put another way, during those years Gavin was related to Nancy's brother-in-law by marriage.
+Put another way, during those years, Gavin was related to Nancy's brother-in-law by marriage.

 To understand this in your own terms, do you have an aunt?
 Imagine your aunt being married to someone and then imagine that someone has a brother.
 And that brother has a wife.
-But!
-Now imagine your actual blood aunt has not been married to that someone for decades.
+But now imagine your actual blood aunt has not been married to that someone for decades.
 That's the connection between Gavin and Nancy.

 To really drive this home, let's pretend you have an aunt named Katie.
 Imagine your aunt Katie was at one point married to a guy named Joe Example.
 While they were married, Katie and Joe were your aunt and uncle.
 Now let's say Joe has a brother named Bill.
 And let's say Bill Example was married to a woman named Sarah.
 No reasonable person would consider Bill Example an uncle.
-And on no planet would anyone ever consider Bill's wife Sarah Example to be your aunt.
-Oh and keep in mind, to be consistent with the Pelosi analogy, now also imagine Katie and Joe Example divorced 50 years ago.
+And on no planet would anyone ever consider Bill's wife, Sarah Example, to be your aunt.
+Oh, and keep in mind, to be consistent with the Pelosi analogy, now also imagine Katie and Joe Example divorced 50 years ago.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.